This first step applies to all three treatments:

 I used a special form in the shape of Oregon, which may not be available in your area.
-Fortunately, Oregon is quite square, so its shape can be approximated.
-You can use Texas or Norway, or wherever you live, if that is your preference.
+Fortunately, Oregon is quite square; approximating its shape is easy.
+You can use Texas, Norway, or wherever you live, if that is your preference.
 I put the concentrated pear butter in the form, and sprinkled the crumbled skin mint mixture over it.

-Remove the form carefully, and it should retain its shape.
+Remove the form carefully, and it might retain its shape.

 I find the visual effect intriguing.
 It represents the appearance of the state, although it may not actually resemble it.